 The Experiential Track of the MPS in Nutritional Sciences is a full-time, 24-month program that integrates advanced-level online graduate course work with supervised experiential learning areas.
 The total number of credits required for completion of the Experiential Track is 39 (minimum).
 This track requires completion of the 30 MPS in Nutritional Sciences credits plus a minimum of 9 additional credits.
 Check out the Courses page for the full descriptions of the course work.

-Please note: Students will be assigned to NUTR 895 courses based on site availability and student ability to meet competencies.
-Additional 895 courses may be assigned if students need additional time to meet competency requirements.
+Please note: In-residence students will be assigned to NUTR 895 courses based on site availability and student ability to meet competencies.
+For in-residence and distance location students, additional 895 courses may be assigned if additional time is needed to meet competency requirements.